bsarsgard/GodotFirebaseWiki/Authentication-and-User-Management.md

 This will issue an anonymous request login to Firebase.
 If successful, an anonymous user will be identified with an UUID in users list.
-The UUID will be returned in the response body, if `login_succeeded` properly connected.
+The UUID will be returned in the response body, if `signup_succeeded` properly connected.
+This method will emit a `signup_succeeded(auth_info : Dictionary)` signal if successful.
+Otherwise, `login_failed(code :, message: String)` will be emitted.

 #### Body has ADMIN_ONLY_OPERATION (400)
 If the response body has `ADMIN_ONLY_OPERATION` or an `error 400 ADMIN_ONLY_OPERATION` is returned from `login_failed` signal, Anonymous Sign-in has not been enabled in your project settings.